Baltic gas pipeline: Will Nord Stream 2 be or not be? | DW | 17.02.2020

 EU stance: More honored in the breach

 The EU does not give special treatment to the pipeline, according to the bloc's Energy Commissioner Kadri Simson.
 The EU's Gas Directive, which sets out regulations for all third country (i.e. non-EU) suppliers, stipulates that EU gas markets must be open to third country suppliers, have a clear tariff policy and be unbundled (producers from suppliers).
-The project's owners are hoping the German regulator, BNetzA, will help it clear such hurdles, the Bonn-based organization poised to publish its position by May 24 at the latest, a spokesman confirmed to DW.
+The project's owners are hoping the German regulator, BNetzA, will help it clear such hurdles.
+The Bonn-based organization will publish its position by May 24 at the latest, a spokesman confirmed to DW.

 Berlin argues that the conflict between Russia and Ukraine, which was one of the main reservations behind Nord Stream 2, has been settled after a long-term contract for gas transit through Ukraine was signed in 2019.